roti-d/100-days-of-code/log.md

   - Kinesis analytics: use for real time data processing using SQL

 **Thoughts:** Feeling a bit more comfortable with coding in Python, this is fun.

+### Day 4: July 8, 2022 (Fri)

+**Today's Progress**:
+- Almost finish Day 18 of 100 days of code (Drawing using Turtle package in Python).
+- Was stuck when drawing Spirograph
+- Didn't make as much progress as I would like to as I went out last night with coworkers.
+It was fun though.

+**What I learned**:
+- Got more comfortable using the turtle modeules and writing functions / loops.

+**Thoughts:** Daily progress is important.
+Didn't log yesterday so have to do it today (Sat).

+### Day 5: July 9, 2022 (Sat)

+**Today's Progress**:
+- Wrapped up Day 18 (woke up with a much clear head and was able to do it pretty fast).
+- Finished Day 19; using Turtle package to build a turtle racing game.

+**What I learned**:
+- Learned how to have multiple turtles moving at the same time.
+- Learned about instances and object state.

+**Thoughts:** This is fun!